Matt1479/TypeScript-Udemy/README.md

 ### **Type Casting** <span id="a0603"></span><a href="#top06">&#8593;</a>

-Type casting helps you tell TypeScript that some value is of a specific type where TypeScript is not able to detect it on it's own.
+Type casting helps you tell TypeScript that some value is of a specific type where TypeScript is not able to detect it on its own.

 Example: